workflows-sh/do-k8s-cdktf/Command.md

 The following are the commands already implemented in this repository and are able to run from the **CLI** or **Slack**

 ### Sign In
-In first place you need to sign in into the CTO.ai plataform for that you can run in your **CLI** the following command.
+In first place you need to sign in into the CTO.ai platform for that you can run in your **CLI** the following command.

 ```
 ops account:signin